Decatur AL Drunk Driving Accident Lawyers

 As a victim in a drunk driving accident in Alabama, you have a right to compensation for:

 - Loss of consortium, and loss of enjoyment of life

 Third Party Liability

 In some cases, a third party may also be liable for your injuries in a drunk driving accident.
 In Alabama, bars, restaurants and homeowners may also be liable for your injuries.
+Alabama’s Dram Shop Act (Alabama Code § 6-5-71) allows an individual injured by an intoxicated individual to sue the business that served the alcohol under certain conditions.
+This means that the victim, or in the case of wrongful death, the victim’s family, can seek damages such as medical bills, lost wages, and pain and suffering to help pay for the financial and non-economic losses from the accident.
 The liable parties can include:

 - Bars, restaurants, and other alcohol vendors that provide alcohol to children younger than 21